Our story began 25 years, with an ambition to deliver high quality music experiences

-Recognised nationally, we’ve been priviledged to host world-renowned performers from across the classical, world, contemporary, jazz and folk genres, including trumpeter Alison Balsom, the Orchestra of the Age of Enlightenment, folk artist Kathryn Tickell and jazz legend Courtney Pine.
-We have a busy programme of events with over 150 concerts a year, involving more than 1,000 professional, community and young musicians.
+Known for our state of the art auditorium, we’ve been privileged to showcase live performances from some of the best in the classical, contemporary, jazz and folk worlds, including trumpeter Alison Balsom, the Orchestra of the Age of Enlightenment, folk artist Kathryn Tickell and jazz legend Courtney Pine.
+Our busy programme of 150 events a year involves more than 1,000 professional, community and young musicians.

 History

-The Centre was built with one of the first Arts Council awarded National Lottery grants for capital projects and is widely recognised as a fine performance venue with superb acoustic quality.
+Wiltshire Music Centre was founded over 25 years ago by a group of visionary local people who believed in the value of music to the local community.
+Making their ambition to bring performance and rehearsal facilities to the area a reality, the Centre was built with one of the first Arts Council awarded National Lottery grants for capital projects and is widely recognised as a fine performance venue with superb acoustic quality.

 Founding Artistic Director Keith Nimmo retired in 2013 and handed the baton to current Chief Executive and Artistic Director James Slater.